marco-willi/camera-trap-data-pipeline/docs/pre_processing.md

 1. Process and check camera trap images
 2. Inspect potential issues to resolve/waive them
-3. Obtain an inventory of the processed camera trap images
+3. Obtain a cleaned inventory of the processed camera trap images
+4. Re-name all images

 ## Check Import/Directory Structure